 Where the design community meets.

 This house, this street, Chicago!
-Principal Designer (nee Design Director), Lextech Joined almost 7 years ago
+Principal Designer (nee Design Director), Lextech Joined about 7 years ago

 Andrew's post is how I felt a few years ago.
 Sketch was a breath of fresh air compared to Illustrator and others.
 Symbols really changed workflows for the better.